nodejs/node-core-utils/docs/git-node.md

 ```
 Backporting https://github.com/nodejs/node/pull/12344 to v10.x

-# Sync master with upstream for the commits, if they are not yet there
+# Sync main with upstream for the commits, if they are not yet there
-$ git checkout master
+$ git checkout main
 $ git node sync

-# Backport existing commits from master to v10.x-staging
+# Backport existing commits from main to v10.x-staging
 $ git checkout v10.x-staging
 $ git node sync
 $ git node backport 12344 --to 10